aakashdeep153/particle41/README.md

 Follow best practices for containerization and documentation to ensure code quality and maintainability.

+Sure!
+Below is a step-by-step guide to creating an AWS EKS cluster using Terraform, along with the necessary directory structure and files.
+This will include creating a VPC with 2 public and 2 private subnets, deploying the EKS cluster in the private subnets, and pushing everything to a public Git repository.

 Step 1: Set Up Directory Structure
 Create the following directory structure for your project: